3lpsy/FactionDocs/docs/README.md

 curl https://raw.githubusercontent.com/FactionC2/Faction/master/install.sh | sudo bash
 ```

-If you're (understandably) concerned about piping a shell script from the internet into bash, you can instead clone the install repo and run it locally
+If you're (understandably) concerned about piping a shell script from the internet into bash, you can instead clone the install repository and run it locally

 ```
 git clone https://github.com/FactionC2/Faction/